rust-lang/rfcs/text/0000-explicit-tail-calls.md

 }
 ```

-### Function calls as arguments are not tail call eliminated.
+### Pitfall 1: Function calls as arguments are not tail call eliminated.
 ([original example](https://github.com/rust-lang/rfcs/pull/3407#issuecomment-1516477758))

 The guarantee of TCE is only provided to the function call that is an argument to `become`,